Grand Valley State Football Camps

 Prior to his arrival at GVSU, Morrison spent nine years as the offensive line coach and recruiting coordinator at Wartburg.
 In addition, Morrison spent the two years (2008-2009) as the offensive coordinator for the Knights.
 Wartburg was 66-17 during his time on the staff, including four trips to the NCAA DIII playoffs.
 The Knights ranked as one of the top offensive units in the Iowa Intercollegiate Athletic Conference and in Division III with Morrison at the helm of the offense.
 Wartburg used a balanced attack en route to setting several team and individual records, while his offensive lines allowed just 48 quarterback sacks in over 1,600 passing attempts from 2002-2009.
 Tim spent two years (1999-2000) coaching the linebackers and special teams at Allegheny College.

 Morrison earned four letters (1995-1999) and was the starting fullback for three seasons at Wartburg.
 He was voted team captain as a senior.
 Morrison earned a B.A. degree in secondary education at Wartburg in 1999 and completed his masters of arts in education degree from Viterbo (Wis.)
 University in July of 2007.
-Tim and his wife, Betsy, reside in Grandville with daughters Harper (7) and Knox (3).
+Tim and his wife, Betsy, reside in Grandville with daughter Harper (8) and son Knox (4).

-Matt Vitzthum enters his sixth year on the Laker coaching staff and fifth as the quarterback coach.
-Under his leadership Laker quarterbacks have ranked among the national leaders in every statistical category.
+Matt Vitzthum enters his seventh year on the Laker coaching staff and sixth as the quarterback coach.
+Under his leadership Laker quarterbacks have ranked among the national leaders in every statistical category yearly.

 Under the watchful eye of quarterback Bart Williams, the 2016 Laker offense was prolific.
 Grand Valley State averaged 485.5 yards and 40.4 points per game.
 In addition, QB Bart Williams went over the 3,300 passing yards and 33 passing TD mark for the second consecutive year as he averaged a GLIAC best 16.9 yards per completion.
 The Lakers also eclipsed the 40-point mark six times.